 In the realm of moral philosophy, the father-son duo of R. M. Hare and John E. Hare present two distinct approaches to understanding and applying ethical principles.
 Their works offer a fascinating exploration of how we practically decide on moral principles and how we apply them in community.

 Both of them ask us to consider consequences such as damage to people or living things.
 However, the subjective moralist father says that in order to determine what is right we must consider the preferences of all the affected parties, that is, their subjective preferences and perspectives.
-The son , John E. Hare, says we should consider the commands of God as the measure of what is objectively right.
-His father does not consider that there is any objective moral right and so must rely on the preferences of the majority and the impact that has on the individual parties.
+Therefore, to sum up, the son John E. Hare says we should consider the commands of God as the measure of what is objectively right, and temper our understanding and application of those by examining the consequences.
+His father does not consider that there is any objective moral right and so must rely on the preferences of the majority in combination with the impact that has on the individual parties.

 1. Richard Mervyn Hare: Balancing Preference and Consequentialism